FLEXSteps of FLEX FLEX and Special Topics Recent updates

-The goal of a company’s transformation to Agile should not be to follow a predefined, one-size-fits-all approach but to improve the company’s business agility.
-Business agility is the ability to realize value quickly, sustainably, predictably and with high quality while always having the ability to pivot efficiently.
+The goal of a company’s transformation to Agile should not be to follow a predefined, one-size-fits-all approach.
+It should be to improve the company’s business agility – that is, the ability to realize value quickly, sustainably, predictably and with high quality while always having the ability to pivot efficiently.

 FLEX can be used for any size organization.
 We call it an ‘enterprise’ transformation because FLEX addresses issues from the beginning of the value stream through deployment.
 The value stream can be thought of as all of the steps that your work goes through from the initial concept until the value is realized.